pocomane/retro-console-games/README.md

 - The game size must be less than 32 Mb (for the same 'Retro' reason discussed before)
 - When multiple version are released, the USA title will be used.

-Note: we included also titles that were released in Japanese only, since today it is quite simple to find patches, or english versions in subsequent collections.
+Note: I included also titles that were released in Japanese only, since today it is quite simple to find patches, or english versions in subsequent collections.
 The japanese title is used in this case with a reference to the USA title. (e.g. Torneko no Daibōken / Mystery dungeon)

 Moreover, this is a 'Curated' list, meaning that I will select games based personal opinions.
 General criteria are: